Sunday, July 19, 2020

 Ended: 2023

-In April of 2023, TCM is doing a tribute to the 100th Anniversary of Warner Bros. and for a part of that, they will be showing the classic cartoons.
-Over 50 cartoons have been selected to run in between movies and appears to be carefully selected to the theme of the block.
-Many cartoons will be making their TCM debut as they did not appear in the previous TCM package.
+In April of 2023, TCM did a tribute to the 100th Anniversary of Warner Bros. and for a part of that, they showed the classic cartoons.
+Over 50 cartoons had been selected to run in between movies and appears to be carefully selected to the theme of the block.
+Many cartoons made their TCM debut as they did not appear in the previous TCM package.

 Grade: A